Protect Your Memory As You Age

 That’s right.
-You’ll receive the digital edition of the 2019 Memory White Paper, PLUS the Health Tips Secrets of a Fade-Proof Memory, all for only $19.95.
+You’ll receive both the digital and print editions of the 2020 Memory White Paper, PLUS the Health Tips, Secrets of a Fade-Proof Memory, all for only $14.95 plus shipping.
 Order now and download the digital edition right away AND we’ll mail you the print version of the White Paper.
 This way you’ll have access to the digital edition immediately and a printed edition to refer to whenever necessary.

-If you’re not satisfied with your 2019 Memory White Paper for any reason, simply request a refund within 30 days.
+If you’re not satisfied with your 2020 Memory White Paper for any reason, simply return it within 30 days.
 You may keep the Health Tips as a gift for just giving it a try.

 But don’t delay.
 Alzheimer’s, dementia and other brain conditions affecting memory and thinking only get worse as time passes.
 The sooner you act, the better.